 Nevertheless, given the astonishing size and complexity of the cellular molecular networks probed by genomics or systems biology, gaining easy intuition about biology from these hairballs is not guaranteed.

+[[move to crit block]]

 Indeed, there are researchers who are more skeptical and quite a number of controversies have been publicized.
 A major concern of network analysis comes from the critic that statistical patterns observed in networks offer limited insights.
 For instance, while the enrichment of some of the so-called network motifs, small recurrent subgraphs in a network, suggests that the structures are potentially interesting, but understanding the actual functions relies on the actual dynamics \cite{Ingram BMC Genomics 2006}.
 Indeed, the topology of the underlying network is a coarse description of a complex system.
 One could incorporate different levels of details into the system, forming a spectrum of cellular descriptions (see Figure 1).
 In many cases, further details of a system bring further knowledge.
 For example, incorporating the details of binding interfaces into a protein-protein interactions network offers further insights on the nature of hubs in the network \cite{Kim et al. Science 2006, Clarke et al. JSB 2012}.
 Though it is tempting to go for as details as possible, creating a complete 3D or even 4D picture, it is worthwhile to note that too many details make the system intractable.
 In reality, a complete system-wide modeling of a cell is still in a very beginning phase, a coarse network description of a cell remains to be useful.

 [[KKY: The previous version has a more elaborate description of the spectrum.
 I suggest making Figure 1 in a Box, and putting some of the remaining text into the box.]]

+[[NO]]

+[[Inporate the below]]

 How could we make full use of the topological patterns observed in many biological networks?
 Or, more broadly, what approaches might help in deciphering hairballs?
 We believe there are two equally important thought processes in thinking about networks.
 The first way of thinking about networks focus on mathematical formalisms and algorithmic aspects for practical problems.
 Topological patterns, even though offer limited insights of the system, could be used as features in various machine-learning frameworks for all sorts of predictions.

+[[cut below][

 This thought process is particularly useful for systems whose mechanistic interactions between components are too complex to comprehend, but statistical association between components can be probed.
 For example, co-expression networks or genetic interactions networks capture association between components undergoing much more complex mechanistic interactions.
 Such approach leverages the simplicity of network framework.
 In particular, it allows one to transfer formalism readily between disciplines.
 This can beneficial for the biological science because formalisms developed elsewhere to easily find fruitful application in biology.
 The second way of thinking about networks assumes the underlying network is the skeleton of a complex system; understanding topological features are keys to decipher the organization principles behind the complex system.
 This is particularly the case for networks that capture the mechanistic interactions within systems, for instance protein-protein interactions network, transcriptional regulatory networks etc. In this approach, we argue that, apart from going into further details as explained above, we could gain intuition by comparing biological networks with underlying networks of complex systems for which we have more day-to-day experience.
 Therefore, in both thought processes, cross-disciplinary network comparison offers insights in deciphering biological networks.